CraftAcademy/library-challenge/README.md

 I want to access a list of the available books identified by title and author.

 In order to borrow an available book,
-I want to have the system let me initiate borrowing an avaialbe book from the list.
+I want to have the system let me initiate borrowing an available book from the list.

+In order to search for a desired book,
+I want to be able to search the available book titles by keyword.
 ```

 ```
 As a librarian...

-In order to learn of the available books in the library, I want to access a list of all books identified by title and author.
+In order to learn of the books in the library,
+I want to access a list of all books identified by title and author.
 ```